Neuro-Foundation/neuro-foundation.io/Root/neuro-foundation.io/Discovery.md

 </iq>
 ```

-If such a Thing is found, and it is owned by the caller, but not online as a friend, the Thing cannot be disowned, since it might put the Thing in a state from which
+If such a Thing is found, and it is owned by the caller, but is not online, or returns an error when notified that it is being disowned,
-it cannot be re-claimed.
-Therefore, the Thing Registry must respond with a `not-allowed` error, in the following manner:
+the Thing cannot be disowned since it might put the Thing in a state from which it cannot be re-claimed.
+Therefore, the Thing Registry
+must respond with a `not-allowed` error, in the following manner:

 ```xml:Failure to disown Thing - Offline
 <iq type='error'